History of Jeanine Pirro in Timeline

 In November 2017, Jeanine Pirro was charged with speeding for driving 119 miles per hour in upstate New York.

-2017: Pirro calls for arrest of Mueller investigation cooperators
+2017: Pirro calls for the arrest of individuals involved in Mueller's investigation

-In 2017, Jeanine Pirro called for the arrest of individuals who cooperated with special counsel Robert S. Mueller III's investigation into Russian interference in the 2016 election in favor of Trump.
-Pirro called for government agencies to be "cleansed" of critics of the president and for several individuals to be arrested, including Deputy FBI Director Andrew McCabe and Peter Strzok.
+In 2017, Pirro called for the arrest of individuals cooperating with special counsel Robert S. Mueller III's investigation into Russian interference in the 2016 election in favor of Trump.

 Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy